GmrezaH/devopsToolkit/security/vault/README.md

 | jq               | 1.7.x   |

 > [!NOTE]
-> his guide has been personally tested with the versions listed above.
+> This guide has been personally tested with the versions listed above.
 It may work with other versions, but compatibility is not guaranteed.
 For complete details and version-specific guidance, refer to the official HashiCorp Vault documentation and Kubernetes documentation.

 ## Install the Vault Helm chart